hzdg/reactdi/README.md

 values are constant, it would probably be a good idea to do that in `componentWillMount` instead.*

+*Note: props are injected when the component is constructed.
+Simply using a component inside of your `di`-wrapped function isn't enough—you have to construct it there.*

 ## Limiting Injection Scope